micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 4.md

 with the flowers and the lamps and the wick-trimmers of gold, of purest gold;

 ###### 22
 the trimmers, the bowls, the ladles, and the censers of pure gold.
-As for the entry of the [^f]sanctuary, its inner doors to the Most Holy _Place,_ and the doors of the main hall of the temple, _were_ gold.
+As for the entry of the sanctuary, its inner doors to the Most Holy _Place,_ and the doors of the main hall of the temple, _were_ gold.